 - managing a large culture collection of algae

 NIVA makes action plans for vulnerable nature types to protect particular species and populations.
-We also make remedial plans for rehabilitating polluted and modified aquatic environments, as well as impact analyses of interventions requiring concessions.
+We develop scientific basis for conservation and protection, and furthermore make remedial plans for rehabilitating polluted and modified aquatic environments, as well as impact analyses of interventions requiring concessions.

 We participate in international monitoring programmes and supply expertise and data relevant to international agreements, conventions, and directives.